cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-06-08-diversity-driven-software-debloat.md

 - **JaCoCo**: It is a mature and fine-grain (supports branch-level coverage) Java code coverage tool that relies on [ASM](https://asm.ow2.io/) for bytecode instrumentation.
 However, it does not cover throw exceptions, interfaces, and certain bytecode constructs.
 - **JCov**: Is a pure java implementation of a code coverage tool which supports applications on JDK 1.0 and higher.
 - **Yajta**: It is a tracing agent that works offline, it relies on [Javassist](https://www.javassist.org/) for bytecode instrumentation.
-Probes are inserted in the beginning of each method.
+Probes are inserted at the beginning of each method.
 However, it does not perform fine-grain trace coverage at the instruction level.
 - **JVM class loader**: It is very accurate since the JVM needs to load a class before executing it, by design.
 However, it limited to classes and does not trace methods.

 A general scheme of JDBL is presented in the following figure:

 <figure class="jb_picture">
-  {% responsive_image path: img/posts/2020/jdbl_diversity.jpg alt: "JDBL pipeline" %}
+  {% responsive_image width: "100%" border: "1px solid #808080" path: img/posts/2020/jdbl_diversity.jpg alt: "JDBL pipeline" %}
   <figcaption class="stroke">
     &#169; Debloat execution pipeline in JDBL (JCov is not shown because it was added later.).
   </figcaption>